Revealing the Art of Planning a Documentary, Feature & Current Affairs — Insider Tips

 A little dorky, wet about the ears, five months out of journalism post grad, I’m a researcher.
 I’ve been on the programme a couple of months, but now the adrenalin accompanying a big story breaking is causing mild panic and a sense of “I’m out of my bloody depth!”

 For the last eight hours I’ve been periodically ringing around pulling potential interviewees into a story package and an item on the programme.
 My desk is strewn with papers and a drawn spider’s web — a mind map.

-But there’s one person whom I have called at least four times, and who’s been extremely accommodating as a quasi deep throat — giving me other contacts — but won’t come on the programme himself.
+But there’s one person whom I have called at least four times, and who’s been extremely accommodating as an expert — giving me other contacts but won’t come on the programme himself.

 It’s the biggest story going.

 On 29 November 1991, after an eleven-week trial at the Leicester Crown Court, Frank Beck, a presumed respected childcare worker, in charge of several children’s homes in Leicester, is sentenced.